10 Application administration

-The last few chapters have been all about how to run a Linux server.
-But you don’t really care about running a Linux server – you care about doing data science.
-In order to do that, you’ll need to run applications.
+The last few chapters have focused on how to run a Linux server.
+But you don’t care about running a Linux server – you care about doing data science on a server.
+That means you’ll need the know-how to run data science applications like JupyterHub, RStudio, R, Python, and more.

-In this chapter, you’ll learn a little about how to install and administer applications on a Linux server, as well as specific pointers for data science tools like R, Python, and the system packages they use.
+In this chapter, you’ll learn how to install and administer applications on a Linux server and pointers for managing data science tools like R, Python, and the system packages they use.

 Note

-The examples below are all for Ubuntu, since that’s what we use in the lab for this book.
+The examples below are all for Ubuntu, since that’s what we are using in the labs for this book.
 Conceptually, using yum is very similar, though the exact commands differ somewhat.

-In addition to actually installing packages, apt is also the utility for ensuring the lists of available packages you have are up to date with update and that all packages on your system are at their latest version with upgrade.
-When you find Ubuntu commands online, it’s common to see them prefixed with apt-get update && apt-get upgrade -y.
+In addition to installing packages, apt is also the utility for ensuring the lists of available packages you have are up to date with update and that all packages on your system are at their latest version with upgrade.
+When you find Ubuntu commands online, it’s common to see them prefixed with apt-get update && apt-get upgrade -y to update all system packages to the latest version.
 The -y flag bypasses a manual confirmation step.

 Linux applications often use several files located in different locations on the filesystem.
 Here are some of the ones you’ll use most frequently: